 Willows Animal Sanctuary

 We are very grateful for any help we receive.
-Any donations that are left once the COVID-19 virus is over, we would like to donate to Willows Animal Sanctuary & Animal Assisted Therapy Unit.
+Any donations that are left once the COVID-19 virus is over, we would like to donate to Willows Animal Sanctuary & Animal-Assisted Therapy Unit.
 “Willows provides a lifelong home for neglected and abused animals.
-We also run an Animal Assisted Therapy unit for vulnerable members of the public, and we are a three-star Scottish visitor attraction” GoFundMe
+We also run a Therapy unit for vulnerable members of the public, and we are a three-star Scottish visitor attraction” GoFundMe

 Photos By Willows Animal Sanctuary